neo4j-partners/gcp-marketplace-tf/README.md

 3. Neo4j VMs with attached persistent disks
 4. Configures Neo4j for standalone or clustered operation

+### Providers Used

+This module only uses the following approved GCP Marketplace providers:
+- google
+- google-beta

 ## Testing

 The module includes test configurations in the `test/` directory:

 - `verify_module.sh`: Basic verification for GCP Marketplace
 - `test_deployment.sh`: Comprehensive deployment testing using marketplace_test.tfvars

+The test script performs thorough checks to verify:
+- All instances are properly deployed
+- Neo4j services are running and accessible
+- Neo4j Browser and Bolt interfaces are operational
+- Cluster configuration is properly set up

 ## Notes